 We do not Live in Brookhaven, can we get married at St. James’?

 From time to time, we have people who wish to get married on Long Island for a variety of reasons, but unfortunately, they do not live locally.
 The expectation will still be that the couple obtains premarital instruction and become familiar with our service and faith tradition by attending an Episcopal church close to where they reside.

 All too often, the church is an afterthought in the highly commercialized wedding industry.
 Please speak to the clergy early on in your planning process.
 It is desirable that weddings be scheduled 6 months or more before the desired date.

 Please remember a Clergyperson is not a Justice of the Peace there to do a ceremony but is there to preside and pronounce God’s blessing in the context of Christian worship.

 Some couples may choose to retain the services of a Wedding coordinator or planner.
 While this may be helpful to you in planning, remember that the clergy has the final decision in the order and structure of the service.

 The canons of the Episcopal Church place the decision of performing a wedding at the discretion of the clergyperson.
-The clergyperson at anytime may chose not to perform a ceremony.
+The clergyperson at any time may choose not to perform a ceremony.

 The couple getting married is responsible for obtaining a municipal license to be filled out so that the legal requirements for marriage may be met.

-Only the clergy of St. James officiate at weddings at St. James.
-Other clergy of the Episcopal church may be invited to officiate with the permission of the Priest-in-Charge.
+Only the clergy of St. James officiates at weddings at St. James.
+Another clergy of the Episcopal church may be invited to officiate with the permission of the Priest-in-Charge.

-If there are specific question that has not been answered above, please feel free to contact us at 631 286-0726.
+If there are specific questions that have not been answered above, please feel free to contact us at 631 286-0726.